 Things to See and Do.

 Let’s begin with the best, John Jameson’s Whiskey Tour.
-The Old Jameson Distillery is an experience both ‘whiskey lovers’ and others can enjoy as it introduces you to the most premium & pristine Irish Whiskey there is.
-Apart from comparative Whiskey Tasting, the 40 minute fully guided tour takes you through the History of Jameson’s Whiskey, a deeper understanding of their whiskey and more exciting facts & information.
-If for any reason you were hoping for a glass of whiskey, let me be the first to say, your hopes will be rewarded with a complimentary Jameson drink at the JJ’s Bar.
+The Old Jameson Distillery is an experience both ‘whiskey lovers’ and others can enjoy as it introduces you to the most premium & pristine; Irish whiskey there is.
+Apart from comparative Whiskey Tasting, the 40 minute fully guided tour takes you through the History of Jameson’s Whiskey, a deeper understanding of their whiskey, and more exciting facts & information.
+For whatever reason you were hoping for a glass of whiskey, let me be the first to say; your hopes will reward you with a complimentary Jameson drink at the JJ’s Bar.

-If that drink served as a great appetizer that’s left you wanting more, you’ll have two choices.
-Either continue enjoying whiskey from JJ’s Bar or hop to our next recommended location.
-The Temple Bar Area, formerly known as “Temple Barr”
+If that drink serves as a great appetizer that has left you wanting more, you will have two choices.
+Either continue enjoying whiskey from JJ’s Bar or hop into our recommended location.
+The Temple Bar Area, formerly known as “Temple Bar”.

-Now although the Temple Bar is merely a 10-minute ride away, we whole-heartedly suggest walking to it.
-(If that’s possible.)
+Although the Temple Bar is merely a 10-minute ride away, we wholeheartedly suggest walking to it.
+(If it’s possible.)
 Why?
-You may wonder.
-Because it would be worth it.
-The streets of Dublin are filled with shops, restaurants & even more bars (pubs included)!
-So you might as well build up an appetite whilst you head down to the Temple Bar area that’s known for an even grander nightlife as compared to that during the day.
+You may wonder because it would be worth it.
+The streets of Dublin have various shops, restaurants & even more bars (pubs included)!
+So you might as well build up an appetite while you head down to the Temple Bar.
+This area is known to have grand nightlife as compared to that during the day.

-If your curiosity keeps you confused for longer than you enjoy, we also have a pub we’d like to suggest down there.
+If your curiosity keeps you confused for longer than you enjoy, we also have a pub that we would like to suggest.
 Try visiting The Temple Bar Pub.
 Not only is this place sizzling and buzzing with fun, but it is also an Archaic Heritage with over 450 different kinds of Whiskey.
-Try not to get too fluthered with this whiskey though, because there’s one final place we want you to visit.
+Try not to get too flustered with this whiskey because there is one final place we want you to visit.

 The Riverdance Production.
 Tracing its origins back to 1994, it is a famous Irish Dance show.
-Haven’t heard of it before?
-Ever seen step dancers moving in rhythmic unison with their hands on their hips?
+Have you heard of it before?
+Have you ever seen step dancers moving in rhythmic unison with their hands on their hips?
 Yep.
-That’s it.
-So if you’re looking for a truly spectacular finale to your evening of adventures in Dublin, this is something you’d gladly want to etch onto your memory forever.
+That is the one!
+So if you are looking for a truly spectacular finale to your evening of adventures in Dublin, this is something you will gladly want to etch onto your memory forever.